 No to poor behaviour and poor standards from yourself and others.

-But, understanding your values and living them to the point it becomes second nature does takes time.
+Though, understanding your values and living them to the point it becomes second nature takes time.

-If you are at a risk of people-pleasing, but not yet comfortable to deliver a crystal-clear “no,” try these actions –
+If you are at risk of people-pleasing, but not yet comfortable to deliver a crystal-clear “no,” try these actions:

-- Qualified no: saying “no I don’t have time and can’t do something now” but will take a look/try/consider it/ only when I do have more time”
+- Qualified no: say “no I don’t have time and can’t do something now but will take a look/try/consider it/ only when I do have more time.”

 - Don’t just accept requests and demands instantly: sometimes you’ll end up doing a ton of work for someone, who hasn’t actually made sufficient effort for themselves.
 This means valuable time and energy is lost that you could be using for things that matter to you.
 Get the other person to go away and do more work and thinking on whatever it is they want to pass off onto you.
 Then when you’ve genuinely got time, only step in then to help.